PSAT 8/9 vs PSAT 10 vs PSAT NMSQT

 Many students are familiar with the SATs, or Scholastic Aptitude Test.
 This college entrance exam is famously known for being extremely long, and a rather difficult logic and reasoning skill-based test.

-While many options exist to demonstrate college readiness, the SATs are still widely used for college acceptance.
+While many options to demonstrate college readiness, the SATs are still widely used for college acceptance.

 The Preliminary Scholastic Aptitude Test has been designed to test students on their logic and reasoning skill sets while keeping their educational level in mind.
 Simply put, they are an easier version of the SATs.